sjinko/sjinko.github.io/_teachings/tabula_sublimis_sendai.md

 ---
-short_name: Tabula Sublimis Sendai
+title: Tabula Sublimis Sendai
-name: Urban and landscape design studio
+subtitle: Urban and landscape design studio
+year: 2012
 category: Studio
-director: [Nanako Umemoto]
+direction: [Nanako Umemoto]
 assistants: [Michael Overby, Shin Alexandre Koseki]
-institution: [EPFL]
+institutions: [EPFL]
 location: [Tohoku, Japan]
 students: [Max Hart Nibbrig, Martha Luise Müller, Edoardo Cascioli, Anael Poveda, Alisa Dunning, Hartwell Michael, Antony Estevez, Boris Popma, Sabrina Scherwey, Julien Ngao, Aurélie Richard, Julien Prudhomme, Guillaume Pfefferle, Agnes Collaud, Matthieu Delacrétaz]
 featured_img: /assets/images/yoshitake-photo-the_wave.jpg
+img_credit: Ryo Yoshitake, Unsplash
 alt: After the Tsunami, Rebuilding a Landscape for a Safer Future
-participants_universities: EPFL, University of Washington in St Louis, Princeton, Tokyo University
+participants_universities: [EPFL, University of Washington in St Louis, Princeton, Tokyo University]
 ---

 The coastal area in the city of Sendai was hugely damaged by the 3.11 Tsunami.
 As a result there is a discussion about turning the damaged land into a public park considering the future risks and the difficulty of returning it back as residential area.